LEarn More

 E-ZPass and instead pay in cash.

 Only take devices you need.
 Before you go to a provider, put your phone on airplane mode or turn it off.
 When you finish your appointment, ask the clinic to call a taxi for you if you don’t have your phone with you or if your phone is turned off.
+Also be sure to remove non-mobile tracking devices, such as AirTags, from your car and bags.
 If your phone must be with you and turned on, turn off cell service, Wi-Fi, Bluetooth connectivity, and location services.

-Pay for lodging, transportation, services, or medicine in cash or a prepaid gift card.
+Pay for lodging, transportation, services, or medicine in cash, postal money orders, or a prepaid gift card.

 Conceal yourself when you go to the clinic to prevent others from recognizing you or taking your photograph as well as security cameras from capturing footage of your movements.